zackn9ne/module2_set1/README.md

 Additional src: http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html

-Choose Bootstrap componenets from: http://getbootstrap.com/components/
+Choose Bootstrap Components from: http://getbootstrap.com/components/

+A video on how to use Bootstrap Components: https://www.youtube.com/watch?v=no-Ntkc836w

 How to Make a Link in Rails: